Rupakpoddar/WebNestCodeTemplate/README.md

 - **Flexible Backend**: Supports both Firebase and local servers for seamless data handling.
 - **Real-time Control**: Instantly update and control your devices without delays.
 - **Easy Setup**: Simply plug in your Firebase Project Reference URL or local server IP, configure permissions, and start controlling your devices.
+- **Persistent Storage**: WebNest stores device configurations directly in your browser for quick and easy access.
+- **Import/Export Configurations**: Save and share your setup with a single click using the import/export feature.

 ## 🛠️ Getting Started